mskf3000/Tutorials-and-Cheat-Sheets/Elasticsearch.md

 	brew install homebrew/versions/elasticsearch17
 	brew install homebrew/versions/elasticsearch23

+Create a startup service for Elasticsearch like this:

+	brew services start elasticsearch

+To manually start up an 2.x version of Elasticsearch, run this command:

+    elasticsearch

+And to manually start up a 1.x version of Elasticsearch, run this command with the `--config` option:

+	elasticsearch --config=/usr/local/opt/elasticsearch17/config/elasticsearch.yml

 #### Testing Elasticsearch.

 With Elasticsearch installed—and with the service script installed—we can start it by running this command: